 • Extra drinks & snacks at any businesses along the trail

 • Guide gratuities are optional and at the discretion of each customer.
 A suggested guideline is to reward outstanding service with a tip of 10-15% of the total trip cost.
-Please tip your lead guide and they will distribute responsibly to the crew.
 Local currency is preferred, or USD is also appreciated.

 Click here to see a printable, downloadable trip information packet with more detailed guidance about what to pack.